jharwell/sierra/docs/src/reference/environment.rst

             The version of ROS.
 Currently SIERRA only supports ROS1.

-.. envvar:: PBS_NUM_PPN

-            # CPUs/node on a compute node allocated to a job on a HPC cluster
-            managed by the PBS scheduler.

 .. envvar:: PBS_NODEFILE

             Newline delimited list of compute nodes allocated to the current job